Tunahanclr/Add-Product-to-Cart/README.md

-We have implemented the functionality to add and remove products from the shopping cart in this projec
+We have implemented the functionality to add and remove products from the shopping cart in this project